denchiklut/graph-constructor/README.md

 ## Shapes
 By default all nodes in graph are circle.
+Pass `nodeSvgShape` prop to GraphConstructor to specify what shapes of nodes do you want

-To change there shapes you should pass an object `nodeSvgShape`.
+To change shapes in a specific node you should pass an object `nodeSvgShape`.
 This is a square example!
 ```
 {